We may receive compensation when you click on links to products from our partners.

 The last decade or so has seen so much uncertainty.
 Political and economic upheavals have seen many redundancies.
 No job is safe.
-Even though the construction industry has been one of the hardest hit, you might still struggle to find a plumber or an electrician.
+Even though the construction industry has been one of the hardest hit industries, you might still struggle to find a plumber or an electrician.
 They’re all busy.
 That’s right.
-We will always need someone with the skills, experience, and certification to take on those jobs we just can’t do.
-So why not join their ranks and find yourself a trade?
+We will always need someone with the

 Get the right kit

 The first thing you need to do is ensure you have the correct equipment to get you started.
 A basic toolset is the very minimum you’ll get away with.
 Better quality tools will last you longer than

 101 Answers to FAQs about Public Health is the student, professional, and organizational leadership guide to landing - and being successful in the public health industry.

 You’re also going to need a lot of safety wear.
 Overalls or coveralls are a must.
 They protect your skin as well as your clothes.
 They should be fire retardant and offer resistance to minor chemical splashes (handy for the plumber.)
 Safety goggles are a must as well.
 Even if you’re not likely to be cutting or handling fine particles, you never know what tight and unpleasant spaces you might have to work in!It doesn’t matter if you’re coming from another career.
 It doesn’t matter if you’re coming fresh from school.
 It doesn’t even matter if you’ve never worked in this industry before.
 What matters is evidence of a willingness to learn new skills.Click To Tweet

 A hard hat is essential if you plan on working on a construction or building site.
 Finally, steel toe work boots like the ones at http://comfortworkboots.com are a must.
 This permits you to work in most environments safely.

 Get the right resume